 On the 1st of January 2015 the SAE Industry Technologies Consortia (SAE ITC) acquired the ADS Aerospace Standards, previously known as the Society of British Aerospace Companies (SBAC) Aerospace Standards.
 The SAE ITC, established in 2003, operates as a trade association as part of the SAE International Enterprise, providing a unique framework serving the automotive, aerospace and commercial vehicle sectors.

-This application is a beta test version of a blockchain-backed software database intended to replace the PDF version of TS200, which can be found free of charge here or here.
-This application is also intended to provide an electronic view of the paper/PDF certificates that qualified suppliers are expected to provide to their customers, which includes a display of qualification validity dates.
+This application is a beta test version of a blockchain-backed software database intended to replace the qualification data in the PDF version of TS200 Issue 44, which can be found free of charge here.
+For all qualified manufacturers and qualified parts, this application provides an electronic view of the manufacturers' certificates that qualified suppliers are expected to provide to their customers, which includes a display of qualification validity dates.
 In most cases, clicking on a certificate number will show the relevant certificate.
+If you are attempting to validate a manufacturer's qualification, please be sure to view the certificate directly as that may contain additional information not in the search results listing.
+For confirmation of manufacturers' certificates prior to Jan 2019 please contact the SAE ITC ASPQP.

 Whilst the SAE ITC takes all reasonable care in the preparation of its Standards and qualification list, neither the SAE ITC, its officers, employees, servants, agents or representatives, shall have any responsibility or liability whatsoever with respect to any act or omission (whether negligent or not) of whatsoever nature, or in connection with the preparation of the Standards or any part thereof.
 These responsibilities are those of the user or Design Authority.
 Users of SAE ITC Standards agree that any such liability on the part of the SAE ITC is excluded to the maximum extent permitted by law.
 SAE ITC Standards may be changed from time to time, and both users and manufacturers of these parts should ensure they are in possession of the latest issue of the Standards and supporting documentation before adoption or the commencement of production.